leighmacdonald/bd/docs/DEVEL.md

 ## Checkout source

     # New checkout
-    git clone git://github.com/leighmacdonald/bd.git && cd bd
+    $ git clone git://github.com/leighmacdonald/bd.git && cd bd

+## Update existing sources

+    $ git pull

 If you are just planning on running the tool in its current (incomplete) state as a user you can skip to the [Building](#Building) step.

-## Linters and static analysers
+## Developer Commands

-The `build_deps` command only needs to be run once, or occasionally to update tools.
+The `build_deps` command installs or updates the current go linter/static analysis tools.
-It installs the cli tools that do the checks (golangci-lint && staticcheck)

     make build_deps

+## Formatters

+You can automatically format the source via the `gci`, `gofumpt` and `prettier` tools.
+This will apply the required formatting rules for both the golang and typescript files.
+Failure to do this will generally cause builds to fail when pushing, so be sure to do this before committing.

+    make fmt

 ## Run tests

     make test

 ## Building

 ### Snapshot